Khalil Herbert Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 - He has received 58 of his team's 204 carries this season (28.4%).

-- The Bears, who rank 30th in the NFL in points scored, have dropped back to pass 47.0% of the time while running the ball 53.0% of the time.
+- The Bears have called a pass in 47.0% of their plays from scrimmage this year while running the ball 53.0% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the 49ers.